Mind the ‘Hungry’ Gap

 We face many challenges in feeding our growing population fairly and sustainably, and it is critical we make changes now.
 We do need to be more resource-efficient in how we produce and transport food and waste less.
 Consumers also need to do their bit by eating more of our native produce.
 With easy access to spices and food influences and inspiration from around the world, there is less excuse not to make any food interesting and delicious.
 The payoffs are great: tastier food, better health and a greater appreciation of the UK’s wonderful produce.

-Check out our monthly Heritage Bites magazine with details of what is in season each month with delicious recipe suggestions too.
+Check out our regular blogs and quarterly Heritage Bites magazine with details of what is in season each month with delicious recipe suggestions too.
 You can read all our issues here: https://heritagefinefoods.co.uk/category/magazines/